 I've always had a weak spot for the Svenson Sundancer.
-I saw the model for the first time back in 1973 when Leon Janssens and André Deneve were testing the prototypes at the Golden Wings club in Damme near Bruges.
+I saw the model for the first time back in 1973 when André Deneve and another person were testing the prototypes at the Golden Wings club in Damme near Bruges.
 I was a teenager, doing a student job and saving for my first R/C model which ended up being a Westerly from the same brand.
 The Westerly was better suited as a first model, was cheaper and required one servo less (quite expensive in those days).

 in flight shot by Michel Avonds